 Scarier than Fiction: Discovering the Real Life Dracula in Transylvania

-Forget garlic, fluttering bats and every other cliché associated with the Dracula story – Transylvania’s Bran Castle (and its terrifying history) throws some serious shade on Bram Stoker’s tale.
+Forget garlic, fluttering bats and every other cliché associated with the Dracula story – Transylvania’s Bran Castle (and its terrifying history) most definitely puts Bram Stoker’s tale in the shade.

 Located in Romania’s Carpathian mountains between Transylvania and Wallachia, the castle was once home to Vlad Tepes, aka notorious medieval murderer Vlad the Impaler.
 Famously, he used Bran castle as his base during his reign of terror in Transylvania, a period of gruesome violence in which 21,000 prisoners were impaled in a so-called ‘forest of human bodies’.